lbovet/el4j/trunk/el4j/framework/demos/daemon_manager/README.txt

 # get information about the running daemons via the console application (in console 2):
 cd console
-mvn exec:java -Pinformation
+mvn exec:java -Dexec.args=information

 # reconfigure the daemons via the console application (in console 2):
-mvn exec:java -Preconfigure
+mvn exec:java -Dexec.args=reconfigure

 # stop the daemons via the console application (in console 2):
-mvn exec:java -Pstop
+mvn exec:java -Dexec.args=stop